Estreuselito/Deus_ex_machina/pages/intro.md

-Welcome to your Jupyter Book
+Welcome to our Machine Learning II Book
 ============================

-This is a small sample book to give you a feel for how book content is structured.

-Check out the content pages bundled with this sample book to get started.
+Within this book are all our beautiful Assignments displayed.
+Those reach from creating a SIRD model, over looking into PCAs and ends up with Markov Chain Monte Carlo and a lengthy explanation of the PYMC3 syntax.
+There is much more to experience, so please feel free to dive in.